Home > Qatar > Doha > King's College, Doha

 Use of technology in the classroom

 All pupils, staff and parents have access to market leading technologies, hardware and software that facilitate and support 21st century learning skills.
 Each classroom enjoys interactive LCD display panels with short-throw projectors.
-Wi-Fi is available throughout the School's campus, and a Mac Computer Lab allows for a wide range of computing, coding, and digital design and editing to be taught.
+Wi-Fi is available throughout the School's campus, and a Computer Lab allows for a wide range of computing, coding, and digital design and editing to be taught.
 Pupils from Year 5 onwards participate in our Bring Your Own Device (BYOD) programme for the purpose of learning.

-Is the school ready to use virtual classrooms when needed? (e.g. teaching lessons online if the school is closed, e.g. during COVID-19 closures)
+Is the school ready to use virtual classrooms when needed? (e.g. teaching lessons online during emergencies)

 External examinations or assessments available

-Pupils at King's will progress to IGCSE and A level examinations
+Pupils at King's will progress to IGCSE and A level examinations.

 Do teachers assign homework to their students?